Audi R10 TDI: Le Mans

 The No. 8 was not affected by injector issues, with its only unscheduled appearance in the pit lane coming early in the morning of the following day for a gear cluster change.
 The No. 8 went on to take the overall win in a record 380 laps @ 215.4 km/h, 4 laps ahead of the No. 17 Pescarolo-Judd, and the No. 7 sister Audi rounded out the podium, finishing 13 laps behind the leader.
 Kristensen also set the record for longest stint at the time in an LMP1 car, covering 16 laps in a single 90 L tank of diesel, along with setting the fastest lap, clocking a 3:31.211 en route to his podium finish.
 The R10's victory was the first triumph of a diesel-powered race car in a major event since a Cummins Special qualified on pole for the 1953 Indianapolis 500, and the first diesel race car to win the 24 Hours of Le Mans.
 Pirro also extended his consecutive podium finishes to eight.

 Following Audi's success at Le Mans, the R10 made a brief appearance in the United Kingdom for an exhibition race.
 Allan McNish was pitted against a Harrier Jump Jet at the RAF Wittering base during the 2006 Goodwood Festival of Speed.
-The R10 raced the jet from a standing start over a 1 km stretch of tarmac, and was the first of the two to reach 150 mph, shortly before the Harrier overtook the R10 and became airbourne.
+The R10 raced the jet from a standing start over a 1 km stretch of tarmac, and was the first of the two to reach 150 mph, shortly before the Harrier overtook the R10 and became airborne.
 McNish commented "It was essentialiy a 'fun' race," and that "when a racing driver and a pilot get together it quickly becomes serious".

 American Le Mans Series

 Champion Racing assumed responsibility for the R10's campaign in the American Le Mans Series as Audi Sport North America.
 Frank Biela and Emanuele Pirro were the No. 1 R10's regular drivers for the season, with Allan McNish and Rinaldo Capello regulars at the helm of the No. 2.

 The R10 was quick straight away, with Rinaldo Capello breaking the Sebring lap record on the last day of winter testing, setting a time of 1:47.308.
 Capello, alongside Tom Kristensen and Allan McNish, piloted the No. 2 R10 for the opening round of the American Le Mans Series with Marco Werner, Emanuele Pirro, and Frank Biela piloting the sister No. 1 R10.

-The No. 2 R10 broke the track lap record in qualifying en route to pole position at Sebring in was an Audi front row lockout, but was forced to start from the pit lane because of an intercooler failure.
+The No. 2 R10 broke the track lap record in qualifying en route to pole position at Sebring in an Audi front row lockout, but was forced to start from the pit lane because of an intercooler failure.
 The No. 2 dominated the race, leading every single lap of the race, giving Tom Kristensen a then record-breaking 4th overall win at Sebring.
 The No. 2 was Audi's sole podium finisher, the sister No. 1 suffering from cooling issues caused by tyre debris blocking a radiator.
 The No. 1 was retired four hours into the race as a precautionary measure.